elizazaroff/RNA-Seq-project/masternotes.md

 ## Map (align) reads to reference: Bowtie2
 11/5:
-Used bowtie2/2.3.5 to align reads—WTC2_1_trPE.fq and WTC2_2_trPE.fq—to the reference genome, using the script "Bowtie Script 11.5."
+Used bowtie2/2.3.5 to align the trimmed reads—WTC2_1_trPE.fq and WTC2_2_trPE.fq—to the reference genome, using the script "Bowtie Script 11.5."
 The refseq genome sequence and gtf annotation file for Candida albicans was GCF_000182965.3, accessed from NCBI.
 The filenames were GCF_000182965.3_ASM18296v3_genomic.fna.gz and GCF_000182965.3_ASM18296v3_genomic.gtf.gz.